 At BMO Bank of Montreal®, we are committed to helping Canadian businesses develop and succeed.
-This Business Coach brochure outlines how the banking system works, as well as how to make the banking system work for you.
+The purpose of this Business Coach is to outline how the banking system works, as well as how to make the banking system work for you.
 We will provide the practical information you need to build a long-term relationship with your banker.
+If at some point your company is the victim of a financial slump, you will truly appreciate the relationship you have developed with your banker - a relationship that may mean the difference between turning your business around or closing it down.